PS2ClassicsVault/Audio-HD-Enhancer-Magisk-Module/README.md

 # Audio HD Enhancer Magisk Module

 ### Version:
-v1.1
+v1.2

 ### Last Updated:
-11/24/24
+12/15/24

 ## Description
-This improves the audio quality to 320kbs for both Internal speakers & Bluetooth devices.
+This improves the audio quality to 192kbs for both internal speakers & bluetooth devices.

 ## Installation
 1. Flash the module in Magisk